Andpatten/contact-map/README.md

 ## User Instructions

-After opening the app choose to allow the app access to your contacts when prompted.
+After opening the app choose to allow the app access to your contacts and location when prompted.
-The app will then retrieve your contacts and sort them based on proximity.
+You can then search your contacts and the app will sort your contacts based on proximity.
-You can then decide what filter, sort order and max distance you wish to view contacts from.
+The seek bar allows you to set a maximum distance up to 100 miles.
+You can change your contacts by clicking on them.
-The app will save your previous sort/filter/max distance options for next time.
+The app will soon save your previous queries for next time.

 #### [User stories](docs/user-stories.md)